MushyCamel/devfolio/README.md

 - Styled with Tailwind
 - Simple Configuration
 - Production-ready & Deployable in Seconds
-- Write Blog Posts in Markdown (with Syntax Highlighting)
+- Write blog Posts in Markdown (with Syntax Highlighting)
 - Mobile Friendly
 - Extend and Customize as Needed
 - Blazing Fast 🙄